HyperviewHQ/hyperview_docs/documentation/product/settings/topics/view-license.md

 ### What kinds of sensors are supported?

-Hyperview currently supports direct, computed, linked and manual sensors for assets (see {ref}`Managing sensors<Managing-sensors-doc>`).
+Hyperview currently supports direct, computed, linked and manual sensors for assets (see {ref}`Managing sensors<managing-sensors-doc>`).
 What sensors are available for a given asset depends on the asset itself.

 ### What is "Max Storage Size (GB)"?

 The Document Management license, which is a feature add-on, increases document management capacity to 50MB per asset from 5MB.
 The Threshold indicates how much space you have to store document files for your assets.
-For more information see {ref}`Document Management<Document-management-doc>`.
+For more information see {ref}`Document Management<document-management-doc>`.
 The calculation takes into account the total space used by user-uploaded documents and by User Inbox messages.

 ### What are "Raw Sensor Data (Days)" and "Sensor Daily Summary (Days)"?